eriqjaffe/NodeRadioTray/README.md

 A simple cross-platform internet radio player using node.js and Electron that reads URLs from a JSON file.
 Based on RadioTray.

+## Prerequisites
+- node.js, at least version v16.14.0.
+Older versions may work but haven't been tried.
+- yarn package manager

 ## How to install and run

 ```